Installation Instructions¶

 Install ALSA Scarlett Control Panel¶

 The ALSA Scarlett Control Panel (alsa-scarlett-gui) is a graphical user interface for controlling the audio settings of your Scarlett audio interface box.
-You can install it by following the instructions from the project’s GitHub page.
-In a nutshell:
+To install it, download a .deb installation file (here we assume that it’s called alsa-scarlett-gui_0.5.1_amd64.deb) from the project’s releases page into your ~/Downloads folder and run:

 You now should be able to run ALSA Scarlett Control Panel from the Ubuntu applications menu.